ESMWG/NoahMP-Example/README.md

 ## Download this repository to your disk

-This repository contains all the files needed for running a exemplary NoahMP simulation.
+This repository contains all the files needed for running an exemplary NoahMP simulation.

 You can download the files via the link [https://github.com/esmwg/NoahMP-Training/archive/master.zip] or clone this repository using [Git](https://git-scm.com/) (`git clone https://github.com/esmwg/NoahMP-Training.git`).